-The 2011 Saturn storm ultimately became so powerful that, at one point, it stretched around the entire planet Saturn, which, by the way, is the second-largest planet in our solar system and some 9.4 times larger in diameter than our little Earth.
-See the image at the bottom of this post to see the storm stretched around Saturn.
+The 2011 Saturn storm ultimately became so powerful that, at one point, it stretched around the entire planet Saturn.
+That is a tremendous feat, since Saturn is the second-largest planet in our solar system and some 9.4 times larger in diameter than our little Earth.
+See the images at the bottom of this post to see the storm stretched around Saturn.

 No mention of Saturn’s great 2011 storm would be complete without the image above.
 The image is in true color.
 It was the Astronomy Picture of the Day for January 19, 2011.
 Image Credit: Cassini Imaging Team, SSI, JPL, ESA, NASA; Color Composite: Jean-Luc Dauvergne